armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 ```

-Note, the example excludes Gate, the API service, since Gate restricts access to the endpoints unless authenticated (excluding health).
+The example excludes Gate, the API service since Gate restricts access to the endpoints unless authenticated (excluding health).

 The following example is for a service monitor for Gate on a different path and using TLS.